davidgoweb/gowebblog/Gowebblog_Theme/FOOTER_MENU_USAGE.md

 2. **Customizer Settings**: Added a new section "Footer Options" in the customizer with a dropdown to select the footer menu

-3. **Footer Display**: The `footer.php` file checks if a menu is selected and displays it using a custom walker class
+3. **Footer Display**: The `footer.php` file checks if a menu is selected in the customizer and displays it using a custom walker class

 4. **Custom Walker**: The `Footer_Menu_Walker` class formats the menu items with the appropriate CSS classes